 How Costume Changes Character • Subscribe on YouTube

 With a radically different approach to the character’s hair and makeup, the new iteration of the Joker dispelled memories of the original and helped win Heath Ledger an Oscar.

 Film techniques seen and unseen contribute to your mise en scène.
-Lighting exemplifies this “seen and unseen” quality.
+Lighting techniques exemplify this “seen and unseen” quality.
 Just ask a cinematographer.

-We find a striking example of lighting the film noir genre.
-The film noir style characteristically has strong contrast in color or shade.
-This isn’t only because a lot of classic film noir movies are shot in black and white: it’s also achieved through lighting.
+We find a striking example of lighting the Film Noir genre.
+The Film Noir style characteristically has strong contrast in color or shade with a prevalence of chiaroscuro lighting.
+This isn’t only because a lot of classic Film Noir movies are shot in black and white: it’s also achieved through lighting.